VortTeam/VortLang/README.md

+# Working on compiled version, interpreted is not gonna be worked on anymore
+### Community can still contribute to it

 # VortLang

 VortLang is a minimal interpreted programming language written in Rust.
 Designed with simplicity and learning in mind, it offers clean syntax and fast execution.